nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 QSo from Bedok, went back to Hougang.

 35     After receiving his medical certificate, Mr Shahidin had returned to his apartment in Hougang, and been engrossed in computer games until he had been distracted by Mr Zulkifli, who had asked for a cigarette box or other suitable receptacle.
-After Mr Shahidin had provided him with a Pall Mall cigarette box, Mr Zulkifli ‘packed the thing’[\[note: 48\]](#Ftn_48).
+After Mr Shahidin had provided him with a Pall Mall cigarette box, Mr Zulkifli ‘packed the thing’[^48].

 36     Mr Shahidin indicated that there was nothing remarkable about the Pall Mall cigarette box, as it was one of about a hundred empty cigarette boxes that had accumulated un-discarded in his apartment after he had smoked the contents.
-Mr Shahidin conceded to being aware that Mr Zulkifli was involved in the supply of illicit drugs, but professed not to know the nature or scale of his activities[\[note: 49\]](#Ftn_49).
+Mr Shahidin conceded to being aware that Mr Zulkifli was involved in the supply of illicit drugs, but professed not to know the nature or scale of his activities[^49].

 37     Summing up the above, the gist of Mr Shahidin’s own account of the sequence of events on 2 August 2016 is a concession that Mr Fadli had called him on his mobile phone to order _Ice_.
 Dissociating himself from any active facilitation, he states however, that Mr Fadli had only called him because he **_could not get through_** to Mr Zulkifli, as Mr Zulkifli tended to change his number frequently.
 As Mr Shahidin was in Mr Zulkifli’s presence at that point in time, he had simply passed his mobile phone for Mr Fadli to speak directly to Mr Zulkifli.

 38     Mr Shahidin’s case was that aside from the first time he answered Mr Fadli’s call, he did not communicate or speak to Mr Fadli at all.
-In relation to _WhatsApp_ messages, his case was that **_Mr Zulkifli_** was the one who used his mobile phone to exchange messages with Mr Fadli in the afternoon of 2 August 2016[\[note: 50\]](#Ftn_50).
+In relation to _WhatsApp_ messages, his case was that **_Mr Zulkifli_** was the one who used his mobile phone to exchange messages with Mr Fadli in the afternoon of 2 August 2016[^50].
 Mr Zulkifli had then, on his own accord, processed the order by packing the sachet of _Ice_ using the boxes and plastic bags from the house.

 39     It is, in my view noteworthy that the crucial point of Mr Zulkifli taking over all practical aspects of the interactions, runs starkly against Mr Fadli’s account in Court.
-From the record, it appears that the notion of Mr Fadli speaking or messaging someone else[\[note: 51\]](#Ftn_51) other than Mr Shahidin was never put to him[\[note: 52\]](#Ftn_52).
-Counsel’s ‘put’ question was rather that ‘_no calls received by you from the accused’s handphone’[\[note: 53\]](#Ftn_53)_.
+From the record, it appears that the notion of Mr Fadli speaking or messaging someone else[^51] other than Mr Shahidin was never put to him[^52].
+Counsel’s ‘put’ question was rather that ‘_no calls received by you from the accused’s handphone’[^53]_.
 Neither Mr Shahidin’s statements to the CNB P9 or P10 raised this aspect of Mr Zulkifli handling the direct communications with Mr Fadli.

 ### Difference in testimony on whether Shahidin received payment

 40     Rather surprisingly, Mr Shahidin’s court testimony differed from his original account from the statements recorded by the CNB officers in respect of whether he had received payments from Mr Zulkifli.
-Where he was referred to question 10 of the contemporaneous statement P9, Mr Shahidin was asked what he would get in return for helping (Mr Zulkifli) to order ice, he stated unequivocally that he did not receive any payment at all[\[note: 54\]](#Ftn_54):
+Where he was referred to question 10 of the contemporaneous statement P9, Mr Shahidin was asked what he would get in return for helping (Mr Zulkifli) to order ice, he stated unequivocally that he did not receive any payment at all[^54]:

 A **_He give me nothing, ah_**.